 However…there is reason to be tremendously optimistic about the future of treatment for pediatric low-grade gliomas and the ability of molecularly targeted therapies to change the way patients with recurrent disease — and, in time, those with newly diagnosed disease — will be treated in the near future.
 (Dr. Roger J Packer, MD, Children’s National Medical Center, Center for Neuroscience Research, Director, Brain Tumor Institute.

-Over the course of the past 7 years, A Kids’ Brain Tumor Cure Foundation (aka Pediatric Low Grade Astrocytoma Foundation) have raised over $11.5 million and funded 8 international researcher/clinician conferences and over three dozen new targeted research projects, including:
+Over the course of the past 11 years, A Kids’ Brain Tumor Cure has raised over $16.5 million and has funded a dozen international conferences, 5 clinical trials and 4 dozen research projects.

 Conferences and Symposiums